pahund/react-advertising-wiki/Usage.md

 page.
 It configures two ad slots, one that shows a Prebid ad from bidder “appnexus”, the other showing a “house ad” as a fallback when no bids have come back in time.

+For details on how to set up the configuration, refer to the documentation's [[Configuration]] section.

 **Note:** If you use [react-router](https://github.com/ReactTraining/react-router), you can use one provider per route.

 ## Adding the Slots